QubitProducts/exporter_exporter/README.md

 yml/yaml extension), and the configuration for that module goes in at the top level.

+Note that if you want to use *only* this configuration method and not the file-based configuration (`-config.file` option), you must provide an empty string for the file option : `./exporter_exporter -config.file "" -config.dirs "/etc/exporter_exporter/"`

 ```
 ==> expexp.yaml <==
 modules: {}